 When you’re cleaning your home, you can use an ordinary household cleaner that contains soap or detergent.
 These cleaners will reduce the number of germs left on surfaces, which reduces the risk of infection.

 In most cases, a good clean is enough to remove most of the virus particles from surfaces in your home.
 Full disinfection is probably not needed unless someone in the house is sick, or someone with a positive Covid test has been in the house.
+If you are concerned about the cleaning you can always hire one of the many house cleaning services to complete the task for you.

 If you work in the medical feed, you might need to be more thorough.
 You could also try some medical cleaning tools.
 Look into Olympia Lighting’s guide to how UVC germicidal LED disinfection lamps work.